Characterization of pathogenic microorganisms with molecular and microbiological approaches

 We provide specialized services to

-George Tsiamis is an Associate Professor at the Department of Environmental Engineering, at the University of Patras.
+George Tsiamis is Professor of Environmental Microbiology at the Department of Sustainable Agriculture, at the University of Patras.
 He is the head of the Laboratory of Systems Microbiology and Applied Genomics.
 The research fields curated by the laboratory, span the fields of Systems Microbiology, classic Microbiology, Molecular Biology, and Biotechnology.
 The main focus is on the microbial diversity of complex environmental systems (e.g. fish, insects, the gut microbiome) using -omic technologies, and the development of biotechnological tools for diagnostic purposes.

 Panagiota Stathopoulou received her first degree in Biology from the University of Athens, and completed her Ph.D. in Microbial Biotechnology at the same University.
 Her main research interests include: (a) study of the microbial diversity in various environments using –omic technologies (b) bioprospecting for novel microbial industrial enzymes from extreme environments (c) hydrolytic enzymes (production, purification, biochemical characterization and biotechnological applications).